ryanfp/DnD-Compendium/Ideas.md

 - [ ] Need to create or implement showing graph on mobile
 - [ ] Need to create or implement maybe a google form like thing for any page that always generates where someone can make a comment about it that auto-sends an email?
 - [ ] Implement reading mode that hides the right sidebar and increases line length? or just that focuses the content?
 Not sure
+- [ ] Have separate navigation tab for bookmarks/favorites maybe?
+If possible

 ## General
 - [ ] Need to create or implement a modal form that generates frontmatter and directs you to template.
 Kind of already implemented in ObsidianTTRPGs but this could also pre-generate a class table prefilled with resource names and the like.
 Probably parse multiple class and subclass files to get a generic Modal Form